alexminnaar/alexminnaar.github.io/_posts/2023-08-07-RepoGPT-Improved-Question-Answering-Over-Repositories.md

 categories:
 ---

-tl;dr [RepoGPT](https://github.com/alexminnaar/RepoGPT) is an LLM-based project for question answering over code repositories that exploits contextual chunking for improved QA performance chunking
+tl;dr [RepoGPT](https://github.com/alexminnaar/RepoGPT) is an LLM-based project for question answering over code repositories that exploits contextual chunking for improved performance.

 You may have seen [LangChain's code understanding demo](https://python.langchain.com/docs/use_cases/code/code-analysis-deeplake) where